-Addictions services includes medically based detoxification and rehabilitation; three Residential units for Co-occurring Disorders (a Residential Treatment Facility for Adults; and Miracles in Progress I & II programs for chronically homeless men); four Residential units for Addictions (including programs for Women, Latino Men, and those referred by the court systems and individuals seeking medication assisted treatment); and outpatient substance use programs, including services with and without medication assisted treatment.
-In these programs, there are approximately 658 participants in Goldman

-Methadone Assisted Treatment Program, 61 participants in IOP/CAP, and 120 in the Residential Addictions Programs.
+Addictions services includes medically based detoxification and rehabilitation; one residential unit for Co-occurring Disorders (Residential Treatment Facility for Adults; six Residential units for Addictions (including programs for Women, Latino Men, and those referred by the court systems and individuals seeking medication assisted treatment, as well as Miracles in Progress I & II programs for chronically homeless men); and outpatient substance use programs, including services with and without medication assisted treatment.
+In these programs, there are approximately 658 participants in Goldman Methadone Assisted Treatment Program, 61 participants in IOP/CAP, and 120 in the Residential Addictions Programs.